t0pcart/l360begone/README.md

 **Automatic Bypass**

 - Download the "enable" and "disable" executables
+- Use chmod +x to give the executable proper permissions
 - Run disable to disable background location updating
 - Run enable to re-enable background location updating
 - _The automatic bypass persists after reboots_